Table of Contents

 1. Delete the feature branches:

-1. Remove the planning artifacts from main (spec/plan/tasks), then commit:
+1. Remove the planning artifacts from the repository root checkout (spec/plan/tasks), then commit:

 rm -rf kitty-specs/<feature>